anharrington/handsonpython/rstP/ifstatements.rst

 executed when the original condition is *false*.
 In an |if-else|
 statement exactly one of two possible indented blocks is executed.

-A line is also shown **out**\ dented next, about getting exercise.
+A line is also shown **de**\ dented next, removing indentation, about getting exercise.
-Since it is outdented, it is not a part of the if-else statement:
+Since it is dedented, it is not a part of the if-else statement:
-It is always executed in the normal forward flow of statements, after the |if-else| statement (whichever block is selected).
+Since its amount of indentation matches the ``if`` heading, it is always executed in the normal forward flow of statements, after the |if-else| statement (whichever block is selected).

 The general Python |if-else| syntax is